 State K-12 Teacher Certification

-Certification in Dance is part of the pre-service programs in teacher education, which seek to prepare teachers who demonstrate excellence in classroom practice and who will become educational leaders.
-The basic program to achieve these ends is the five-year program in which students begin preparation for teaching at the undergraduate level with field experience and professional course work in teaching.
-Students complete a baccalaureate degree in Theatre with a Dance Option and move into a fifth year of study and a full-year internship which lead to either the Masters in Education (M.Ed.) or a Master of Arts in Teaching (M.A.T.) degree and licensure for teaching.
-Students who have already completed a baccalaureate degree with dance as an option or major may also be able to enter the teacher preparation program at the graduate level.
+Certification in dance is part of the pre-service programs in teacher education, which seek to prepare teachers who demonstrate excellence in classroom practice and who will become educational leaders.
+You may achieve dance licensure in two different ways.
+You may pursue dance education/licensure through the undergraduate program.
+This leaves no room for double majors or minors.
+If you want to broaden your undergraduate education and need more space for classes outside of THDA, you may pursue the five-year program, beginning preparation for teaching at the undergraduate level and then pursuing a graduate degree to get dance certification.
+Students complete a baccalaureate degree in theatre with a dance option and move into a fifth year of study with a full-year internship, leading to either the Masters in Education (M.Ed.) or a Master of Arts in Teaching (M.A.T.) degree and licensure for teaching.
 With a GPA of 3.2 or better, you may be eligible for early admission to the graduate program, allowing up to twelve credits to dual count for both undergraduate and graduate degrees.
 Successful completion of the Praxis Core test is required for UNH graduate school admission.
-With no prior course work in education, this program will normally require two years to achieve licensure and either the M.Ed. or M.A.T.
+To complete the work in five years, students must plan for dual admission to graduate school and also take multiple education courses during the undergraduate years.

-The kindergarten through 12th grade certification in the dance education program provides the foundation for public school teaching certification through the Five-Year Teacher Education Program at UNH.
-This program integrates a general education background with dance training in a variety of dance styles, dance history, choreography, and dance pedagogy for the purpose of understanding content, process, and methodologies of dance as an art form.
+The kindergarten through 12th grade certification in the dance education program provides the foundation for public school teaching certification.
+This program integrates a general education background with dance training in a variety of dance styles, dance history, choreography and dance pedagogy for the purpose of understanding content, process, and methodologies of dance as an art form.
 All five-year candidates must meet requirements for admission to graduate school.
-All K-12 Education in Dance students must receive a “C-” grade or better in all Theatre and Dance courses required in the program and a “B-” or better in the graduate level courses.
+All K-12 education in dance students must receive a “C-” grade or better in all theatre and dance courses required in the program and a “B-” or better in the graduate level courses.
 New Hampshire also participates in a reciprocal agreement with many other states, the Interstate Certification Compact.
-For further clariﬁcation regarding ﬁfth-year certiﬁcation options, contact Assaf Benchetrit, Paul Creative Arts Center, (603) 862-4485, firstname.lastname@example.org.
+For further clariﬁcation regarding undergraduate or graduate teacher certiﬁcation options, contact Assaf Benchetrit, Paul Creative Arts Center, (603) 862-4485, firstname.lastname@example.org.

 |EDUC 500/935A||Exploring Teaching 1||4|